jessicawiradinata/career-website-service/README.md

 Creates a new registered user
 * #### GET '/api/users/:userId'
-Gets the specified user using user ID as the key
+Gets the specified user using userId in the parameter as the key
 * #### PUT 'api/users/:userId'
 {